 For the chicken pot pie test, the Samsung MS11K3000AS resumed its terrible performance, once again meriting the lowest score we give.
 The middle of the pie was cool, well below the minimum temperature stated by the package directions, and there was an average of 32°F of temperature difference between different regions of the pie.

 Redeeming itself slightly, the Samsung MS11K3000AS actually did reasonably well in our Hot Pocket test, doing a comparable job to the Sharp.
 There was only about 7°F average temperature difference between the left, center, and right, and all three areas exceeded the minimum temperature listed by the package.

 Our final test for this metric was a heat map made with chocolate.
-We spread melted chocolate on a piece of non-stick paper matched to the size of the turntable, then heated it for one minute.
+We heated a thin disc of chocolate for one minute, then looked for even melting.